AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson3.rst

     };

-Then insert a"PelvisThoraxDriver" into the Drivers folder, created using the ``AnyKinEqSimpleDriver`` class.
+Insert a"PelvisThoraxDriver" into the Drivers folder, created using the ``AnyKinEqSimpleDriver`` class.
 You already know how to create model objects from scratch by using the the "Class Inserter" (:ref:`*described here* <Creating a segment (using the Class Inserter)>`).
 More details on properties such as DriverPos, DriverVel etc. can be (:ref:`*found here* <Creating a constant velocity joint motion>`) :